The Best Time to See the Northern Lights in Iceland

 Ways to see the Northern Lights in Iceland

 People tend to picture seeing the Northern Lights as they step outside the door of their accommodation.
 Or maybe you imagine it happens while out for an evening stroll in Reykjavik.
 You may have even been told you can only see the Northern Lights by taking a bus tour to a lava field outside of the city.
-While these are all actually ways you can see the Northern LIghts in Iceland there is actually an even broader variety of options!
+While these are all actually ways you can see the Northern Lights in Iceland there is actually an even broader variety of options!

 You can spot the Northern Lights…